Crafting a Career Change Resume: Tips and Examples

 Building a career transition resume: 3 steps

-Now let’s go over a quick guide to building a career switch resume.
+Now let’s go over a quick guide to building a change career resume.

 Before you get started, make sure you build a career change cover letter to complement your resume.
 This should be a three- to five-paragraph letter that explains your intent to switch careers, along with your relevant work experience and skills.
 Make sure to include a few of your most powerful achievements with measurable metrics.